 - Serve pumpkin-spice flavored coffee and tea.

-- Bring plenty of extra warming accessories like blankets, mittens, scarves and ear muffs.
-You can even give these out as party favors!
+- Break out plenty of extra cozy accessories like blankets, mittens, scarves, and earmuffs.
+You can even give them out as party favors!

-- Serve hot cocoa and add a hot cocoa bar where kids can mix in some delicious treats.
+- Set up a hot cocoa bar where kids can mix in some delicious toppings.